-Slub Yarn is yarn of uneven thickness, which gives a special effect when it is knitted into jersey fabric or used to knit sweaters amongst other things.
+Slub Yarn is yarn of uneven thickness, which gives a special effect when it is knitted into jersey fabric or used to knit sweaters and other items of clothing.

 Twill is a weaving method that creates a diagonal pattern in the fabric.
 Fabrics woven using this method are generally softer and shrink less.
 Denim is often woven as twill, and here one of the threads is white and the other is coloured.

 T400® is an elastic fibre which has the amazing ability to pull fabric back into its original shape.
 Clothing made with T400® has high comfort and elasticity without any elastic fibres being added.
 In addition, T400® can transfer moisture and keep its shape well.